teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 > <comment-title></comment-title>
-> In Galaxy other GC-MS data processing workflows are available and may be of interest for more advanced Galaxy users [Link to Metabolomics GTN]({% link /topics/metabolomics/ %})
+> In Galaxy other GC-MS data processing workflows are available and may be of interest for more advanced Galaxy users (see the [Metabolomics section]({% link /topics/metabolomics/ %})).
 {: .comment}

 > <agenda-title></agenda-title>